top of page

 Specific Scholarship Tips:

-Create a scholarship-only email to manage your search and alerts.
+• Create a scholarship-only email to manage your search and alerts.

-Most free scholarship search engines sell your info—expect spam and loan offers.
+• Most free scholarship search engines sell your info—expect spam and loan offers.

-Check out this podcast, Outside Scholarships: What You Need to Know - Your College-Bound Kid, and sign up for 1-2 search engines.
+• Check out this podcast, Outside Scholarships: What You Need to Know - Your College-Bound Kid, and sign up for 1-2 search engines.

-Be realistic; if it is a no-essay scholarship, it is likely a lead generator.
+• Be realistic; if it is a no-essay scholarship, it is likely a lead generator.

-Shop for scholarships that are local and personal.
+• Shop for local and personal scholarships.

-Start where you already have connections: family’s church, employer, bank, credit union, major, and/or student-specific activity.
+• Start where you already have connections: family’s church, employer, bank, credit union, major, and/or student-specific activity.

 • Local civic groups or foundations.